cmy2k/nca-mapgen/README.md

 Note:
 Generally, the process of rasterize, then clip, is that there's some odd things that happen to the outputs.
 They don't quite line up with the original, and this is potentially very problematic with the data representation.

-### 0 (if necessary): Subtract 180 from all longitudes
+### 0 (if necessary): Correct Prime Meridian arrangement
 The source data has longitudes ranging from 0 to 360.
 It is more common for WGS84 data to be presented in a range of -180 to 180.
-To make processing easier later, all rows are looped over, and each longitude value is subtracted by 180.
+Rows past 180 are subtracted by 360 to wrap them to the other side of the prime meridian.

 ### 1: Column arg, generate VRT to wrap CSV
 Assuming A2-t2m-ave.csv (or derived from step 0: A2-t2m-ave.csv) with data columns: P2021_2050, P2041_2070, P2070_2099